Northfleet Power Station

-Northfleet Power Station was a coal-fired, later oil-fired, power station on the south bank of the Thames at Northfleet, Kent.
-Opened in 1963, it was converted to burn oil in 1972, and closed in 1991.
+Northfleet Power Station was a 720 MW coal-fired, later oil-fired, power station on the south bank of the Thames at Northfleet, Kent.
+Formerly opened in 1963, it was converted to burn oil in 1972, and closed in 1991.

 History

 The station was designed by the CEGB Southern Projects Group, and the principal consulting engineers were L.G.
 Mouchel and Partners.
 The station was built on three adjoining sites: Site A comprising the main buildings; Site B a former chalk quarry was used as an open coal store; and Site C further to the south was used to dump waste ash and dust.
 The main building was clad in an asbestos and aggregate cladding.
 It comprised a long east–west rectangular boiler house and a lower and longer turbine hall to the south.

+The station formally opened in 1963 but its first unit was commissioned January 1960 and contained six 120 MW generating units.
+The first set was ordered in 1955, under erection in 1958, and an order for two further sets followed early in 1956 set 4 in 1957 and the final two in 1959.
+The six machines are all of similar design were supplied General Electric Co with steam conditions of 1,500 lb/sq in and 1,000 deg F, with reheat to 1,000 deg F. The alternator rating is 150,000 kVA at 0.8 pf (power factor) and were cooled by hydrogen.
+The rotor is cooled by hydrogen passed through hollow copper conductors, permitting the construction of a machine of relatively small overall dimensions.